Chiostro del Bramante Rome

 Bramante had ended up in Rome after the fall of the Milanese Count Ludovico Sforza.
 In Rome he became the house architect of Pope Julius II.
 He also became one of Michelangelo‘s greatest rivals.

 The monastery was built around the year 1500.
 It had been commissioned by Cardinal Oliviero Carafa, whose coat of arms can be seen on several columns and doors within the Chiostro.
-There are also a multiple inscriptions glorifying the Cardinal in the cloister.
+There are also multiple inscriptions glorifying the Cardinal.

 The Chiostro was a turning point in the career of Bramante.
 Before coming to Rome, the buildings he had designed in Milan had primarily been inspired by northern European Gothic architecture.